Syllabus & Office Hrs

 1. You’ll show up to the classroom to which you are enrolled on SIS, and bring your kit with you.

 3. For the second half of the class session, we will all build electronics.
-The LAs will help you and ask you questions to extend your learning, as will Kristen and Brandon.
+The Learning Assistants (LAs) will help you and ask you questions to extend your learning, as will Kristen or Brandon.

 Labs #